Stone Age Warriors: Reception

 In his book The Hong Kong Filmography, 1977-1997: A Reference Guide to 1,100 Films Produced by British Hong Kong Studios, author John Charles gives the film a rating of 7/10, writing, "more often than not, the film is excitingly staged, with nearly non-stop, well-edited action and martial arts.
-Tha actresses deserve special credit for undergoing the sort of perils that their Hollywood counterparts wouldn't dream of.
+The actresses deserve special credit for undergoing the sort of perils that their Hollywood counterparts wouldn't dream of.
 Stone Age Warriors is definitely recommended to action fans and especially those who are tired of the typical cop and kung fu fare."

 Reviewer Andrew Saroch of fareastfilms.com gives the film three out of five stars, writing, "If you’re looking for a strong plot or an all-round classic of cinema, this certainly isn’t for you.
 However, if you just want an inventive and engaging 90 minute action-comedy, you could do worse than this."

 Asian Film Strike gives the film two and a half stars, noting that in the second half "Stone Age Warriors explodes into a big jungle action scene that makes great use of Fan Siu Wong’s remarkable fighting abilities."

 Film Blitz gives the film a C+ rating, praising the action but criticizing the comedy, writing, "When in motion, this is excellent entertainment, but Tong exhibits the same leaden feel for comedy he'd bring to Hollywood for Mr. Magoo.
 Guaranteed to put anyone off being a Hong Kong actress though."

 Reviewer Di Kit of cityonfire.com gave the film a rating of 8/10, writing, "This flick is pretty cool and has everything an adventure movie needs like bugs, monsters, natives, cheesy bad guys, and kung fu.
 After the opening action sequence it takes a while for it to get going, but once it does it doesn't stop until the credits roll. [...]
 If you're in the mood for action, adventure, kung fu, and half-naked natives then check it out!"

 brns.com gives the film a rating of 8.5/10, writing, "It’s a terrific roller coaster ride – full of action and thrills.
 Elaine Lui gets her share of great fight scenes while Nina Li acts more as a comic foil, but is also knee deep in the fun."